|Title||Cumulative Patch for Outlook Express (330994)|

 A vulnerability exists in the MHTML URL Handler that allows any file that can be rendered as text to be opened and rendered as part of a page in Internet Explorer.
 As a result, it would be possible to construct a URL that referred to a text file that was stored on the local computer and have that file render as HTML.
 If the text file contained script, that script would execute when the file was accessed.
 Since the file would reside on the local computer, it would be rendered in the Local Computer Security Zone.
 Files that are opened within the Local Computer Zone are subject to fewer restrictions than files opened in other security zones.

-Disclaimer: This webpage is intended to provide you information about patch announcements for certain specific software products.
+Disclaimer: This webpage is intended to provide you information about patch announcement for certain specific software products.
 The information is provided "As Is" without warranty of any kind.
-The links provided point to pages on the vendors' websites.
-You can get more information by clicking the links to visit the relevant pages on the vendors' websites.
-Desktop Central is NOT endorsed by the vendors of the software products.
+The links provided point to pages on the vendors websites.
+You can get more information by clicking the links to visit the relevant pages on the vendors website.